American Society of Plastic Surgeons

 What is Plastic Surgery?

-Plastic surgery is broad surgical subspecialty that, unlike other surgical specialties, isn't confined to a single organ system.
-As a result, it is a technically demanding and naturally creative field that is constantly changing and re-inventing itself.
-Plastic surgeons treat pathologies that range from congenital anomalies to cancer, trauma and degenerative or autoimmune conditions.
-Additionally, plastic surgeons are inherent team players since they must constantly work alongside other specialties like general surgery, gynecology, neurosurgery, ophthalmology, oral surgery, orthopedic surgery otolaryngology and urology to reconstruct any anomalies or defects in the body.
+Plastic surgery is a broad surgical subspecialty that, unlike other specialties, isn't confined to a single organ system.
+As a result, it is a technically demanding and naturally creative field that is constantly changing and reinventing itself.
+Plastic surgeons treat pathologies that range from congenital anomalies to cancer, trauma and degenerative conditions.
+Additionally, plastic surgeons are inherent team players since they work alongside other specialties like general surgery, gynecology, neurosurgery, ophthalmology, oral surgery, orthopedic surgery, otolaryngology and urology to reconstruct any anomaly or defect in the body to restore both form and function.

 On this page, we provide a broad overview of the "scope of practice" in plastic surgery.
-Please click on the following categories to learn more about the various conditions that plastic surgeons may treat.
-As you can imagine, it is not all-encompassing.
-However, it offers a glimpse of what plastic surgeons do!
+As you can imagine, it is not all-encompassing, however, it offers a glimpse of what plastic surgeons do!

 Cosmetic